karol-bekieszczuk/errander/docs/README.md

 ```

 ### Production
-On production site project uses PostgreSQL as database and Gmail as mail provider.
+The production environment uses PostgreSQL as database and Gmail as mail provider.
 To run with production settings fill neecessary settings in errander/settings/prod.py and run the server with correct settings file

 ```sh